bozensel/Cisco_Napalm_Samples/README.md

 # Cisco_Napalm_Samples
-Some samples on Cisco device using Napalm.
+Some sample commands on Cisco device using Napalm.

 NAPALM (Network Automation and Programmability Abstraction Layer with Multivendor support) is a Python library that implements a set of functions to interact with different router vendor devices using a unified API.